AI4PEX/data-driven-parametrizations/README.md

 - Browse the available parameterizations by domain (Land, Atmosphere, Ocean).
 - Follow the links to each submodule’s **README** for setup and usage.
-- Quickstart guides (coming soon) will provide examples for applying each method to your own data and challenges.
+- Quickstart guides will provide examples for applying each method to your own data and challenges.

 ---